Kevin Pogue: The Rocks District of Milton-Freewater AVA

 In 2013–2014, Pogue did geological research for, and was the petitioner for, the first sub-appellation of the Walla Walla Valley AVA to be called The Rocks District of Milton–Freewater American Viticultural Area (The Rocks AVA).

 Candy Mountain AVA

 Pogue is the author of the petition that created the Candy Mountain American Viticultural Area in September 2020.
 Candy Mountain is a sub-appellation of both the Yakima Valley and Columbia Valley AVAs.

 White Bluffs AVA

 Pogue is the author of the petition that created White Bluffs American Viticultural Area in June 2021.
 White Bluffs is a sub-appellation of the Columbia Valley AVA.

 Rocky Reach AVA

 Pogue is the author of the petition that created Rocky Reach American Viticultural Area in July 2022.
 Rocky Reach is a sub-appellation of the Columbia Valley AVA.

 Beverly, Washington AVA

 Pogue is the author of the petition that created the Beverly, Washington American Viticultural Area in October 2024.
 Beverly, Washington is a sub-appellation of the Columbia Valley AVA.

+Columbia Hills AVA

+Pogue is the author of the petition that created the Columbia Hills American Viticultural Area in August 2026.
+Columbia Hills is a sub-appellation of the Columbia Valley AVA.